 HSA post-tax (e.g. freelancers, 1099ers, gig workers, or contractors), you’ll get a big windfall come tax time.

 It’s up to you how much money you contribute into your HSA.
-The maximum contribution amount for 2019 is $3,500 for individuals and $7,000 for families.
+The maximum contribution amount for 2020 is $3,550 for individuals with self-only coverage and $7,100 for families.
+The annual “catch- up” contribution amount for individuals age 55 or older will remain $1,000.

 2. Money comes out tax-free.

-After enrolling in an HSA, you’ll get an HSA card to use when making purchases on eligible medical expenses (like an annual physical, prescriptions, a dental exam, or new braces).
+After enrolling in an HSA, you’ll get a card to use when making purchases on eligible medical expenses (like an annual physical, prescriptions, a dental exam, or new braces).
 You can also pay out of pocket and reimburse yourself using your HSA later.

 3. Your money earns interest tax-free and investment growth is also tax-free.